An enhanced finite difference time domain method for two dimensional Maxwell's equations: Introduction

 In fact, such deficiency of CP-EP has also been identified in \cite{Farjadpour2006, Oskooi2009} where effective dielectric permittivity tensors are constructed to take care of both isotropic and anisotropic materials so as to achieve second-order convergence under the open source software MEEP.
 However, such proposed method which satisfies the interface conditions for electromagnetic fields has been shown to have late-time instabilities, and many possibilities to average the effective dielectric tensor are explored to avoid late time instabilities \cite{Werner2007}.
 Further efforts have been reported in \cite{Bauer2011} to construct a new second-order scheme by taking the average of eight triplets.
 Although the new method is highly accurate, its effective dielectric permittivity tensor can still be asymmetric thus unstable for certain conditions.
 Therefore, the last improvement of the effective dielectric tensor has been given in \cite{Werner2013} to make it symmetric and stable.
 The numerical results show that this scheme gives the best result in general and the error in practice still lies in between first and second-order in most cases.

 In the following, we will introduce the new BC-EP method by adding a few terms to the established CP-EP method for the cells around the interface so as to keep the numerical load increase as small as possible and improve the accuracy significantly.
 Then the numerical tests verify that BC-EP has a much better performance than CP-EP, V-EP and staircasing methods while still maintaining numerical stability.
 BC-EP has a very simple structure and can be merged into any existing FDTD packages easily, compared with other established FDTD software \cite{Oskooi2009, Werner2013} which can be run only within their framework.
+We provide C\texttt{++} source code for BC-EP together other three methods as supporting information for public access.
 Conclusion and some future research consideration will be provided in the end.